Palashio/libra/README.md

 ### Instructions ###

 Libra uses intelligent part of speech recognition to analyze user instructions and match it with a column in user datasets.
-  1. Textblob, a part of speech recognition algorithm, is used to identify parts of speech
+  1. [Textblob](https://textblob.readthedocs.io/en/dev/), a part of speech recognition algorithm, is used to identify parts of speech.
-  2. Self-created part of speech algorithm is used to extract relevant parts of a sentence
+  2. Self-developed part of speech deciphering algorithm is used to extract relevant parts of a sentence.
-  3. Levenshentein distances are used to match relevant parts of the sentence to a column name
+  3. Levenshentein distances are used to match relevant parts of the sentence to a column name.
-  4. That column name is run through an LSTM Recurrent Neural Network to obtain latent representation
+  4. That column name is run through an LSTM Recurrent Neural Network to obtain latent representation.
   5. Both instruction and column latent representation is compared to verify.